 In 2016, I took on any project that I wanted that wasn’t “hard.”
 I made headbands, booties, simple dresses & rompers, my son’s Halloween costume.
 I also sewed my first clothing item for myself.
 I didn’t have as much time to sew with a new baby, but I started feeling the desire.
 Time and passion never could quite get on the right page.

 In the beginning of 2018, my machine kinda got ignored again.
 My family was going through a huge transition, and I just didn’t have the time or the mental capacity to deal with projects.
-We were living with my best friend when I decided to break it back out.
+We were temporarily living with my best friend when I decided to break it back out.
 I tried making a few pairs of jammies to get me jump-started.
 I put them away and didn’t finish them until months later.
-In August last year, after we had finally settled into our own place again, I suddenly felt a burst of inspiration.
+In August 2018, after we had finally settled into our own place again, I suddenly felt a burst of inspiration.
 I decided to claim a small space in the living room to start sewing again, but not too big of a space in case I decided to quit again, it’d be less to pack up.

 I truly believe sewing and creating new things is my thing.
 It just feels right.
 Even on yucky-stuck-in-a-rut days, I itch to use my machines.
 People often say one of two things when they find out I can sew: 1) OMGGGGG, you should own a boutique!!
 You’re sooo talented and could make sOoOoOoO much money and 2) Ugh, I wish I could sew.